Donearm/awesome-tutorials/README.md

 * [Mapping with D3](https://maptimeboston.github.io/d3-maptime/) - a presentation about creating maps with D3.
 Beginner-level
 * [How Selections Work](https://bost.ocks.org/mike/selection/) - about selecting elements in D3

+# Back-end Development

+## Haskell

+* [You Could Have Invented Monads!
+(And Maybe You Already Have.)](http://blog.sigfpe.com/2006/08/you-could-have-invented-monads-and.html) - brief article trying to convey what actually is a monad, and how it is much more common than you might think

 # SEO